Skip to content

 tail, cat, grep, less, etc

-Continuously monitoring operations like tail -f won’t as ansible only displays output after an operation is complete.
-Also Ctrl-C won’t be able to send.
+Continuously monitoring operations like tail -f will not work because Ansible only displays output after an operation is complete.
+Also, Ctrl-C cannot be sent.

-if you want to filter the messages log with something like grep , you can’t use Ansible’s default command module, but instead, shell
+If you want to filter the messages log with something like grep, you cannot use Ansible’s default command module.
+Use shell instead:

 ansible multi -s -m shell -a "tail /var/log/messages | \ grep ansible-command | wc -l"